nickbrandt/GitLab/doc/administration/reference_architectures/3k_users.md

 If you're running more than one PgBouncer node as recommended, then at this time you'll need to set up a TCP internal load balancer to serve each correctly.

+The following IP will be used as an example:

+- `10.6.0.20`: Internal Load Balancer

-As an example, here's how you could do it with [HAProxy](https://www.haproxy.org/):
+Here's how you could do it with [HAProxy](https://www.haproxy.org/):

 ```plaintext
 global